-In this story, we’ll discuss and share the release of a very special film released by the United Nations on its 75th anniversary.
+We have a special story to tell, following the release of a film as the United Nations celebrates its 75th anniversary.
 Marking five years since the adoption of the Sustainable Development Goals and the UN’s commitment to tackling climate change.
 In the midst of a pandemic radically transforming our world, Nations United tells the story of the world as it is, as it was, and as it could be.
 It focuses on the solutions and action we need to tackle poverty, inequality, injustice and how we could be tackling climate change.

 We are thrilled to be covering a very special film put together by the United Nations and a roster of stars when they celebrated their 75th anniversary.
 It also marks the 5th year since the UN Sustainable Development Goals were announced one of which intends to be tackling climate change, amongst other things.
 The video was released back in September, just as the world experiences a radically transforming world.
 The UN ‘tells the story of the world as it is, as it was and as it could be.
 It really focuses on the solutions and actions the world needs such as tackling poverty, inequality, injustice and to tackle climate change.